Mt Pleasant in Henry County, Iowa — The American Midwest (Upper Plains)

 Erected 1930 by Belle Coddington Tent No. 34, Daughters of Union Veterans.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Camp Harlan (here, next to this marker); James Harlan (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+A different marker also named Camp Harlan (here, next to this marker); Votes For Women (approx. 1½ miles away); Belle Babb Mansfield (approx. 1½ miles away); Iowa Wesleyan CollegeIowa Wesleyan College (approx. 1½ miles away); P.E.O.
+Sisterhood Founded (approx. 1½ miles away); Harlan Hotel (approx. 1.6 miles away); James Harlan (approx. 1.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 9, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 276 times since then and 20 times this year.
+It was originally submitted on February 9, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 348 times since then and 10 times this year.
 Photos: 1, 2. submitted on February 9, 2016, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.